 - Carbohydrates: 80.1 grams

 - Net carbs: 77.7 grams

-Looking at these numbers, we can quickly conclude that rice flour is refined carbohydrates.
+Looking at these numbers, we can quickly conclude that rice flour is a refined carbohydrate.
 The high degree of processing is reflected in the extreme concentration of carbohydrates.
 It is more than 80% carbs and has nearly 3.5 times the calories of regular rice.

 Is Rice Flour Keto?

-Therefore, the conclusion is a thoroughly easy one: Rice flour and its products are not keto-friendly.
+Therefore, the conclusion is straightforward: Rice flour and its products are not keto-friendly.

 Carbs in Rice Cake

 100 grams of rice cakes contain the following average nutritional values (*):